Jesper Fast: New York Rangers

 Fast was called up to the Rangers in April 2014 to replace Chris Kreider, who suffered a left hand injury.
 Playing on a line with Hagelin and Brad Richards, Fast played in New York's last three regular season games, as well as three post-season matches.
-He recorded his first career NHL playoff point with an assist in Game 1 of the Metropolitan Division Semifinal against the Philadelphia Flyers on April 17.
+He recorded his first career NHL playoff point with an assist in Game 1 of the Metropolitan Division Semifinal against the Philadelphia Flyers on 17 April.
 At the conclusion of the season, the Rangers coaching staff told Fast to add strength, so he worked on his upper body and leg strength during the off-season, adding 10 to 15 pounds of muscle, bringing him to 20 pounds heavier than when he was drafted in 2010.

-Fast scored three goals during the Rangers' 2014 preseason, including a game-tying goal in a September 22 loss to the New Jersey Devils, and two goals in a 6–3 victory over Philadelphia on September 28.
+Fast scored three goals during the Rangers' 2014 preseason, including a game-tying goal in a 22 September loss to the New Jersey Devils, and two goals in a 6–3 victory over Philadelphia on 28 September.
 For the second consecutive year, he made the Rangers roster out of training camp, with Vigneault calling him one of the most consistent players throughout the camp.
-But he again struggled once the regular season began, and on October 17 was sent back to the Hartford Wolf Pack, along with J. T. Miller.
-Fast had nine points (one goal, eight assists) over the next 11 matches for Hartford, including two 2-assist games on October 24, and November 8, notching his sole goal in a 4–3 win over the Worcester Sharks on November 2.
-He was recalled by the Rangers on November 10.
+But he again struggled once the regular season began, and on 17 October was sent back to the Hartford Wolf Pack, along with J. T. Miller.
+Fast had nine points (one goal, eight assists) over the next 11 matches for Hartford, including two 2-assist games on 24 October and 8 November, notching his sole goal in a 4–3 win over the Worcester Sharks on 2 November.
+He was recalled by the Rangers on 10 November.

-Fast scored his first NHL regular season career point on November 23 with an assist on Dominic Moore's goal against the Montreal Canadiens.
-He scored his first NHL goal on November 29, three days before his 23rd birthday, against Ray Emery of the Philadelphia Flyers.
+Fast scored his first NHL regular season career point on 23 November with an assist on Dominic Moore's goal against the Montreal Canadiens.
+He scored his first NHL goal on 29 November, three days before his 23rd birthday, against Ray Emery of the Philadelphia Flyers.
 Miller, his long-time AHL teammate, assisted on the goal, and Fast assisted on a Miller goal that same game.
-Fast recorded his second goal in as many games on December 1, scoring against Ben Bishop of the Tampa Bay Lightning.
+Fast recorded his second goal in as many games on 1 December, scoring against Ben Bishop of the Tampa Bay Lightning.
 Fast had played most of the season on the fourth line, often with Moore and Tanner Glass, or with Hagelin and Kevin Hayes, and had been an occasional healthy scratch.